 Davidson encourages students to explore the religious and spiritual dimensions of life in a global context.
 The Chaplain's Office provides opportunities for faith-based international experiences, summer internships, and grants for independent service and study.

 The Chaplain's Office awards a variety of grants to give students opportunities to express and explore faith and spiritual life in a global context.
-Students of any religious or spiritual tradition, or none at all, are eligible to apply for Chaplain's Office grants.
+Students of any religious tradition or spiritual or secular background are eligible to apply for Chaplain's Office grants.